Customs, Folklore,

 $24.95

-Polish Herbs, Flowers. and Folk Medicine captures the unique history and role of plant life once essential to the people of Poland.
+Polish Herbs, Flowers, and Folk Medicine captures the unique history and role of plant life once essential to the people of Poland.
 It takes the reader on a historical tour of herbs and flowers used throughout the centuries, explores the growth of medicine and pharmacies, wanders through monastery, castle, and cottage gardens.
 It provides information on the use of over one-hundred-seventy plants used in healing as well as in the customs, traditions throughout the year, and within the life cycle.

 There are legends, cautionary tales, love potions, and a chapter devoted to wedding plants and herbs.
 There are home remedies for everything that ailed the people of Poland from arthritis, to relaxants and rejuvenators, as well as heartache, and heartburn.
 Gleaned from old Polish herbals, there are balms for the numerous ailments of the human condition.
 It also includes homemade herbal vinegars, soups, syrups, and liqueurs made from herbs including elderberry syrup, homemade Benedictine, and a healing vodka drink from Gdansk.